VERTIGO Treatment in Portland

 - Ear surgery, etc.

-VERTIGO Treatment in Dallas, TX
+VERTIGO Treatment in Portland, OR

 The treatment for vertigo is based on its cause, underlying issue and severity.
 Generally, vertigo resolves on its own without any treatment as the brain adapts to the inner ear changes using other mechanisms to maintain balance.
 However, one may need treatment if there is an underlying problem.